 Breaking changes must be both allowed and expected in alpha components, and users must have no expectation of stability.

 A beta component must be considered complete and ready to be declared stable, subject to public testing.
 Beta components should be exposed to an unknown and potentially large set of users.
-In other words, beta components should not be behind a whitelist; instead, they should be available to the public.
+In other words, beta components should not be behind an allowlist; instead, they should be available to the public.

 Because users of beta components tend to have a lower tolerance of change, beta components should be as stable as possible; however, the beta component must be permitted to change over time.
 These changes should be minimal but may include backwards-incompatible changes to beta components.
 Backwards-incompatible changes must be made only after a reasonable deprecation period to provide users with an opportunity to migrate their code.
 This deprecation period must be defined at the time of being marked beta.